 Substance Use Disorder (Chemical Dependency) Services - Covered Health Services for the diagnosis and treatment of alcoholism and substance-related and addictive disorder that are listed in the current Diagnostic and Statistical Manual of the American Psychiatric Association, unless those services are specifically excluded by the Plan.
-The fact that a disorder is listed in the Diagnostic and Statistical Manual of the American Psychiatric Association the treatment of the disorder is a Covered Health Service.
+The fact that a disorder is listed in the Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment of the disorder is a Covered Health Service.